graphprotocol/research/specs/graph-protocol-v1/read-interface/README.md

 | r | bytes32 | The ECDSA signature r. |
 | s | bytes32 | The ECDSA signature v. |

-**Question** Should "s" be ECDSA signature s.?
+**TODO** Should "s" be ECDSA signature s instead of v?
 Is v also correct with ECDSA recovery ID?

 ### Encoding
 The attestation message is encoded and signed according to the [EIP-712 specification](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) for hashing and signing typed structured data.
 See the [Smart Contract Architecture]() for more info on how the protocol utilizes said specification.